-MTSU will briefly test its emergency alert system Wednesday, Feb.
-26, with a special message for the university’s 25,000-plus registered users via email, text, automated phone calls as well as social media posts and a new desktop notification for university employees.
+MTSU will briefly test its campus emergency alert system Wednesday, Feb.
+22, with a short message for the university’s 23,200-plus registered users via email, text and automated phone calls.

-The university’s website, www.mtsu.edu, its MTSUNews.com news site, and all digital signage around the Murfreesboro campus will display the test message just as they do during a real emergency, along with the university’s primary social media channels.
+The university’s website, www.mtsu.edu, its MTSUNews.com official news site, and all digital signage around the Murfreesboro campus will display the test message as they would during a real emergency.

 All current MTSU students, faculty and staff can verify and update their Rave notification preferences by logging in with their usernames and passwords at www.getrave.com/login/mtsu.

-You can learn more about MTSU’s Critical Notification System at www.mtsu.edu/alert4u.
-Information about the alert system is also available anytime on the university’s weather information page, www.mtsunews.com/weather.
+Details on MTSU’s Critical Notification System and emergency preparedness plan can be found at www.mtsu.edu/alert4u.
+Information about “Rave Alert” and links also are available anytime on the university’s weather information page, https://mtsunews.com/weather.

 MTSU tests and evaluates its Critical Notification System once each semester to pinpoint potential problems.
 Previous tests continue to show a near-100 percent message success rate, and digital signage in campus buildings displayed the test alerts within 30 seconds of transmission.